TechyZeldaNerd/The-Inferno-Shoutbox-of-Din/README.md

 --

-Okay, so I am playing around with this and changing some code.
-Plugin Library will probably be required within a few changes.
-I might also change the way some stuff works, I'm not sure yet.

-This plugin requires the latest developer version of Plugin Library, otherwise the CSS may not insert correctly The plugin is updated for 1.8, it WILL NOT work on 1.6.
+This plugin requires the latest development version of Plugin Library (as it includes a bugfix for mybb 1.8), otherwise the CSS may not insert correctly.
+You can grab that at: https://github.com/frostschutz/MyBB-PluginLibrary
+The plugin is updated for 1.8, it WILL NOT work on 1.6.

+If you encounter errors loading the shoutbox, make sure that all files are readable by the webserver and that /inc/plugins/inferno/anus.php is writable.
+Also make sure that optimizations such as Rocketloader on Cloudflare are turned off.